 Formed in October 1999, The Warriors of Hope are a team of Breast Cancer Survivors who participate in Dragonboat Racing as an example of what people can accomplish after breast cancer.
-With the support of volunteers and associate members, this team of determined and energetic women has become a role model for cancer survivors, in not only North Bay, but also wherever they compete.
+With the support of volunteers and associate members, this team of determined and energetic women and men has become a role model for cancer survivors, in not only North Bay, but also wherever they compete.

 Breast cancer survivor dragonboat racing has its roots in a study of cardio-respiratory fitness levels by Dr Don McKenzie in 1995.
 Working out of UBC in Vancouver, Dr McKenzie compared fitness of breast cancer survivors against women with no history of breast cancer.
 The results were so encouraging that McKenzie began promoting dragonboat racing as a recommended activity for breast cancer survivors.
 Today, almost every dragonboat festival in Canada has a Survivor team in the competition.